aetutal16/glo_challenge/README.md

 #### Author: Andrés Tuta

 ---
-#### Here you can find the folders with the python code, sql, documentation and more:
+#### Here you will find the folders with the python code, sql, documentation and more:

 ## Folders